cloudmaven/documentation/pages/aws/aws_hipaa.md

 The objective of this project is to accelerate medical research involving PHI via a HIPAA-aligned Business Associeates Agreement between a university and AWS.
-The strategy is to build a Secure Computing Environment (abbreviated **SCE** here) that addresses the three primary considerations: Encryption, reporting and human use factors, all with the idea of reducing risk of a compromise of the SCE.
-The end result is that the public cloud *disappears*: Researchers are able to focus on their data and on their work.
+The strategy is to build a Secure Computing Environment (abbreviated **SCE** here) that addresses the three primary considerations: Data security (e.g. encryption considerations), reporting (e.g. logging access) and human use factors (e.g. access key best practices), all with the idea of reducing risk of compromise to the SCE.
+The end result is that the public cloud should *disappear*: Researchers simply focus on their research.

 #### This content in relation to other resources

-The content provided here may be thought of as a limited foray into an SCE where the links above are much more comprehensive.
-One of the main objectives of this 'limited foray' is to provide a record of the learning process *de novo*; so an attempt to de-mystify.
+The content provided here may be thought of as a limited foray into an SCE.
+The links above are much more comprehensive.
+A primary objective of the 'limited foray' is to provide a record of the thought process *de novo*, i.e. it is an attempt to de-mystify matters for a medical researcher, our target audience.
 Before proceeding into technical details of the implementation we therefore describe a typical use case with related considerations.
 This is then referenced in more detail below.